Reporting a vulnerability (CVD)

 Wall of Fame

-Starting in 2023, the NCSC will place a Wall of Fame on its website each year to highlight and thank the researchers with the best reports from the previous year.
-The following quality requirements are considered for the creation of the list:
+Starting in 2023, the NCSC publishes a Wall of Fame on its website each year to highlight and thank the researchers with the best reports from the previous year.
+To be eligible for inclusion in the Hall of Fame, the following quality requirements are considered for the creation of the list:

 • The report has a major impact on the digital security of the Netherlands